 You actually measure the impact that is the basis of your existence as an organization.
 That can provide a lot of great insights, regardless of the costs and benefits.
 Then it is no longer about money that you receive and money that you spend.
 In the end we only tested one method.
 That is something other than validating a prototype or minimal working product with customers.
 Measuring impact starts at the very beginning of design thinking.
 The method we develop here will contribute to the innovation process.
 That is something completely different than when you let the measurement of impact be part of an existing organization with all the tuned and ingrained processes that entail.

 Just like the euro?

-Politicians and bankers once determined the value of the euro.
+Politicians and bankers once determined what the value of the euro would be.
 Everything has been taken into account.
-How nice would it be if - thanks to the methods we develop - you not only let the economy count, but also the well-being of people, the happiness we experience?
-Could you link a unit of measurement to that, which everyone accepts, just as we accept the euro?
+How nice would it be if - thanks to the methods we develop - you not only count the economy, but also the well-being of the people, the happiness we experience?
+Could you link a unit of measurement to that that everyone accepts, just as we accept the euro?
 That would be ideal.

 Measuring impact is mainly about stakeholders, people who experience the importance of our actions, and less about shareholders, the shareholders who provide the financing.
 How nice would it be if, as an organization, you ultimately receive investments based on how much impact you make?
 That the interest of a shareholder, that is someone who invests, depends on how much impact an organization makes?
 Then you no longer talk about return on investment, but about return on impact, and ultimately 'return on innovation'.